Key Takeaways

 Find the platform that turns inbound requests into resolved, logged, and measured outcomes, not just faster tickets.

-1. Console - Best Overall AI Agent Platform for Service Desks
+1. Console - Best Overall AI-Native ITSM and Agent Platform for Service Desks

 Console runs the service desk rather than just adding an AI layer to it.
 Instead of decorating a ticket queue with suggestions, it takes a request from the moment it's raised in Slack, Microsoft Teams, or Google Chat and carries it through triage, resolution, and follow-up, acting across the systems where the work actually lives.

 The difference is the operating model.
-Console’s AI Agent reads organizational context, who the requester is, what they have access to, what's changed recently, and uses it to resolve the request rather than route it.
+Console reads organizational context, who the requester is, what they have access to, what's changed recently, and uses it to resolve the request rather than route it.
 It acts directly on identity and Mobile Device Management (MDM) tools, so a password reset, an access grant, or an onboarding task moves from "asked" to "done and logged" in one flow.
-The platform resolves more than 50% of internal service desk requests automatically, which is the point where deflection stops being a dashboard number and starts changing how the desk is staffed and run.
+The platform automatically resolves more than 50% of internal service desk requests on average, with some teams higher (e.g. Webflow 87%), which is the point where deflection stops being a dashboard number and starts changing how the desk is staffed and run.

 Console is built around the assumption that acting safely is the most important part of autonomous execution.
-This comes with the guardrails, approvals, and an audit trail to make it defensible to IT leadership, backed by Service Organization Control 2 (SOC 2) compliance, Multi-Factor Authentication (MFA) enforcement, and role-based access control.
+This comes with the guardrails, approvals, and an audit trail to make it defensible to IT leadership, backed by Service Organization Control 2 (SOC 2) Type II compliance and role-based access control.

 Key Features:

-• Governance built for autonomous action: approvals, Multi-Factor Authentication (MFA), RBAC, and a full audit trail.
+Governance built for autonomous action: approvals, RBAC, and a full audit trail.

-Best for: Internal IT teams that want an AI Agent to run the whole service desk and resolve requests, not just draft replies.
+Best for: Internal IT teams that want an AI ITSM to run the whole service desk and resolve requests, not just draft replies.

 Why it's a top pick: Pairs autonomous, end-to-end resolution with the integration depth and governance to run the desk as an operating layer rather than a feature on top of one.

-Watch-outs: Console is built for continuous, end-to-end service desk automation.
+Watch-outs: Console is an AI ITSM built for continuous, end-to-end service desk automation.
 Teams that only need a basic portal chatbot or a single-channel FAQ bot will find it more capability than that job requires.

 Pricing: Console doesn't publish pricing; it's quoted per organization through a demo.
 The value lands fastest for IT desks consolidating intake and resolution into one operating layer.